mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 This avoids memory safety issues and simplifies the builtin garbage collector.

-Since function parameters are passed by value, passing a pointer to a variable is required to allow a function to modify the variable.
+Function parameters are passed by value, so passing a pointer to a variable is required to allow a function to modify the variable.